1300 307 576 Call now Request a callback

 Lifecycle

-• House flies are able to quickly mature from an egg to an adult.
-They breed in moist decaying vegetable matter eg. in uncovered dustbin or pet food.
+• House flies can quickly mature from an egg to an adult.
+They breed in moist decaying vegetable matter, e.g., in an uncovered dustbin or pet food.

 • Eggs are laid in batches of 120 to 150 and can hatch in 8 – 72 hours.